 Heading to Paris and looking to stay at one of the cities finer hotels?
 Every year we spend weeks of painstaking effort going around Paris sampling the best hotels in the city and this is what we have come up with.
 Paris’ best hotels at every price point.

-Have a few thousand euros per night to burn on a place to stay?
+Have a few thousand euros to drop on a stunning place to stay in Paris?
 This part of the list is most definitely for you.
-These are the poshest, luxurious, and accomodating accommodation in Paris.
-Keep your eyes peeled for movie stars, but if you are staying here you probably are one!
+These are the poshest, luxurious, and accommodating accommodation in Paris.
+Keep your eyes peeled for movie stars, but if you are staying here, maybe you are one!

 Mandarin Oriental Paris

-Standard rooms start at around 700€/night and are very spacious at 37 Sqm or 400 feet.
+Standard rooms start at around 700€/night and are very spacious at 400 square feet.
 Most have a nice view and beautiful decor.
 If you have money, this is the go-to choice for an over-the-top hotel in Paris.

 Shangri-La Hotel Paris